alexStaceyWarwick/lifelong-learning-system-template/Templates/Daily Note Template.md

 - How many of these blocks are you putting towards improving your future, and how many are just to be enjoyed?
 - How many are used to create something, and how many are used to consume something?
 - How many blocks are focused on your body, how many on your mind, and how many on neither in particular?
-- Which are your favorite blocks of the day, and which are your least favorite?
+- Which are your favorite blocks of the day and your least favorite?
 - Which blocks should be treated as non-negotiable in their labeled purpose, and which should be more flexible?

 ## Top Priorities

-My top priorities today are:
 1. One
 2. Two
 3. Three